 The English HMS FLY, a ship rigged sloop of 1776

 The H.M.S.
 Fly was the sixth of the Swan Class of ship rigged sloops, of 25 vessels built from 1766 to 1780.
-Fly, as with the entire Swan class was designed by Williams and her construction was ordered by the Admiralty on 1st August 1775 to be built at Sheerness Dockyard.
-The keel was laid in January 1776, the ship was launched on 14th September 1776.
+Fly was ordered by the Admiralty in 1775 to be built at Sheerness Dockyard.
+She was launched in September 1776.
 She performed mainly convoy escort duties during the French Revolutionary Wars, though she did capture three privateers.
-She foundered and was lost with all hands early in January 1802 off Cape Flattery, Newfoundland.
+She got lost in 1802 off Cape Flattery, Newfoundland.
 Wikipedia has an article on the history of HMS Fly.

 The original plans of the Fly still exist.
 Several ship model kit producers offer historically accurate wooden model kits based upon the plans.